Feature: Mark Frisbie’s QA1-Equipped 1985 Chevy C10 Pickup

 “These QA1 components have transformed the handling and overall feel of the truck,” Mark explains.
 “The control and stability I get from the coilovers, control arms, and sway bars are incredible.
 It’s like driving a completely different vehicle.”

-Mark’s C10 isn’t just a beast on the track; it’s a showcase of his creativity and ingenuity.
+Mark’s C10 isn’t just a beast on the track; it’s a showcase of his own creativity.
 The body is all steel with "custom rust" sections, AMD replacement fender and bedside, maintaining a rugged yet stylish appearance.
 Inside, the truck features unique accents like 160-year-old barn wood and seats from a Hyundai Tiburon, blending classic charm with modern comfort.

-Mark's C10 has made its mark at numerous events, including the Hot Rod Power Tour, LS Fest, and several SCCA events, competing primarily in the CAM T class.
+Mark's C10 has visited numerous events, including the Hot Rod Power Tour, LS Fest, and several SCCA events, competing primarily in the CAM T class.
 Despite not chasing awards, the truck garners admiration and envy wherever it goes.

 “I wired and plumbed everything myself, which was a huge challenge.
 Learning to operate a volt meter was like dealing with something from Satan,” Mark humorously shares.
 “But doing it all myself, down to the wiring, has been incredibly rewarding.”